sharkattack182/weather-dashboardd/README.md

 As I mentioned this poject was much tougher than anticipated and I look forward to asking my teahcers for help in overcoming these bugs.
 It just goes to show you never know as much  as you think.

-link to the github version is : https://github.com/sharkattack182/weather-dashboardd
+link to the github version is : https://github.com/sharkattack182/weather-dashboardd link to the live version is : https://sharkattack182.github.io/weather-dashboardd/